Perception Gaps: The Expensive Truth About High-Trust Teams

 - Synergistic Flow: Diverse thinking and high trust = the target state where differences enhance outcomes

-What’s particularly striking is that 84% of experienced AI practitioners interviewed cited leadership-driven failures as the primary reason AI projects fail (Ryseff et al., 2024).
-This aligns precisely with the perception gap pattern, where technical teams, business stakeholders, and end users operate with fundamentally different mental models of what an AI implementation should achieve, making failure almost inevitable.
+According to RAND, 84% of experienced AI practitioners interviewed cited leadership-driven failures as the primary reason AI projects fail (Ryseff et al., 2024).
+This insight closely aligns with the pattern of the perception gap.
+Business leaders, technical teams, and operations staff hold fundamentally different mental models of what an AI implementation should achieve, making failure almost inevitable.

-The team I worked with had already spent several months developing a solution that didn’t match the product owner’s vision.
-The cost in time, money, and team morale was substantial.
+The team in question spent months developing a solution that didn’t match the product owner’s vision.
 Because the team shared similar thinking styles, no one questioned whether they shared the same mental model.
+This drained the company of valuable resources that could have been better utilized.

 Socratic Inquiry: Making the Invisible Visible

-What made this situation particularly challenging was that directly pointing out the problem would have created defensiveness and damaged team relationships.
-Instead, I employed Socratic inquiry, creating conditions where team members could discover the misalignment themselves through systematic questioning.
+Directly pointing out the problem would have created defensiveness and damaged my relationship with the team.
+Instead, I employed Socratic inquiry.
+This created a condition where David and Michael could discover the misalignment themselves.

 The solution isn’t more meetings or better documentation.
-It’s creating conditions where people can safely discover their misaligned assumptions.
+It’s creating conditions where people can safely identify and address their misaligned assumptions.

 - It builds psychological safety by allowing self-discovery rather than external criticism